bookeydoo/KV_Raft_/readme.md

 # Features
+- Most features of a Raft consensus algorithm
 - Http api for GET and POST to add to the network
 - Persists state in case of Node failures
-- Election between nodes in case of inability to reach other leader
+- Election between nodes in case of inability to reach leader

 ## How to build